USE CASE

 Protecting Our Warfighters' Data in Motion

-The situation: Warfighters across the globe are utilizing traditional NSA Type 1 encryptors to connect to sensitive data in motion.
+The Situation: Warfighters worldwide often rely on traditional NSA Type 1 encryptors to connect to sensitive data in motion.

-The problem: Every time a Type 1 encryptor is activated, adversaries can easily detect the location, time, and duration of the VPN connection, leaking valuable information about the warfighters pattern of life and systems that they connect to.
-Once the connection is established, they can also monitor valuable metadata that accompanies the VPN connection.
-This provides adversaries with a real-time attack surface to monitor and allows them to prepare for various threats, ranging from DDoS flooding attacks to quantum analysis of encrypted data and kinetic targeting of our personnel.
+The Problem: Each time a Type 1 encryptor is activated, adversaries can detect the location, timing, and duration of the VPN connection, exposing valuable intelligence about warfighter patterns of life and the systems they access.
+Once a connection is established, adversaries can also observe metadata associated with the VPN session.
+This creates a real-time attack surface that can be exploited for:

-• Obscured Connection Signatures: SCATR camouflages the network traffic generated by Type 1 encryptors, making it virtually indistinguishable from regular traffic.
-This prevents adversaries from identifying the specific times, locations, and durations of our warfighters' connections.
+• Obscured Connection Signatures: Camouflages network traffic generated by Type 1 encryptors so it blends with regular traffic, concealing the times, locations, and durations of warfighter connections.

 USE CASES